diegomarquez/game-builder/README.md

 ###### TODO List:

 - Rethink generator concerns
-    - Refactor generator templates
+    - Update all examples to use the new structure
     - Refactor grunt tasks to be run on all examples
-    - Update all examples to use the new structure

 - Anotate code to generate documentation
     - README in examples folder.
-Explains the structure of a Game-Builde application
+    - Explains the structure of a Game-Builde application
+    - Overview of generated files

 - New Website sections
     - Getting started.
+BIG BLUE BUTTON in Jumbotron.
-Instructions on what you need to download.
-And how to use the tools.
+    - Instructions on what you need to download.
+And how to use the tools
     - Links to running examples
+        - Should have link to github, to view the code
+        - Should have link to corresponding doc

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.